Monday, November 10, 2025

 • Prayer List

-Answered Prayers is a section where I move prayer request to when God answers.
+Answered Prayers is a section where I move prayer requests to when God answers.

 I love my mini prayer binder SO much!